-- Write the number instead of spelling it out.
-Consider the following examples and notice how the second example manages to tell more information in fewer characters without sacrificing clarity:
+- Write each number instead of spelling it out.
+Consider the following examples and notice how the second iteration manages to convey more information in fewer characters without sacrificing clarity:

 - First Place, Siemens Competition in Math, Science & Technology.
 I invented a robotic police unit that a policeman could wear.
 (125 characters)

 - 1st Place, Siemens Competition; built biomechanical, wearable police unit (73 characters)

 - The best honors entries are succinct and not only highlight what the prize was, but also what it was for.
 Squeeze in as many details as you can about the purpose and meaning of each award!

 - Take a look at the instructions in the Common App honors section: “If you have received any honors related to your academic achievements beginning with the ninth grade or international equivalent, please indicate number of honors.
 If you received more than five, please add the five most important to you.”
 Please note that the Common App explicitly states “beginning with ninth grade.”
 As spectacular as your 7th grade feats may be, do not include middle school awards.
 The statute of limitations for impressiveness has passed!

 - Do not use abbreviations unless they’re well recognized.
 Model UN (Model United Nations) is widely recognizable and good to use.
 NDDL (National Double Dutch League) is not quite common knowledge…

 How do you even go about winning these honors and awards?!

 In theory, the Common App honors section is great.
 But are there ways that you can guarantee that you’ll have five awards to include in the section?

 - Keep your grades and test scores up.
 Honors are add-ons to academics, not substitutes.
 And let’s not forget that many honors go hand in hand with strong performances in the classroom.